ibm-cloud-docs/speech-to-text/custom-support.md

 Where applicable, customization features are also identified as specific to {{site.data.keyword.cloud}} or {{site.data.keyword.icp4dfull}}.
 Unless otherwise indicated, a feature is available for both versions of the service.

-## Language support for previous-generation models
+## Customization support for previous-generation models
 {: #custom-language-support-pg}

 Effective **31 July 2023**, all previous-generation models will be removed from the service and the documentation.
 Most previous-generation models were deprecated on 15 March 2022.
 You must migrate to the equivalent next-generation model by 31 July 2023.
 For more information, see [Migrating to next-generation models](/docs/speech-to-text?topic=speech-to-text-models-migrate).